abachurin/2048/README.md

 How to run it, for those as novice at this as me:

 Push the green "Code" button.
 Clone this repository to a directory on your machine, using `git clone` command or GitHub Desktop.
-Then add the path to game2048 package like this:
+Then add the path to game2048 package like this (for Mac users, not familiar with other systems):

 `export PYTHONPATH= [your directory here, for example /User/Documents/GitHub/2048/]`